German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Articles are the little words that come before nouns.
 They tell you if you’re talking about something definite (the dog) or something indefinite (a dog).

 There are three genders in German articles: masculine, feminine and neuter.
-Each have their own unique articles:
+Each has its own unique articles.

 Every German noun is assigned a gender.
-So, as “chair” in German is masculine, you say der Stuhl (the chair) or ein Stuhl (a chair).
-Or with the feminine word “flower”, you say die Blume (the flower) or eine Blume (a flower).
+For example, since “chair” in German is masculine, you say der Stuhl (the chair) or ein Stuhl (a chair).
+Similarly, with the feminine word “flower”, you say die Blume (the flower) or eine Blume (a flower).

 Pluralization